Guerlain Chicherit

-Guerlain Chicherit (born 20 May 1978 in Paris) is a French rally and rallycross driver, and a professional skier who was four times world champion in freeriding (1999, 2002, 2006 and 2007).
+Guerlain Patrice Michel Chicherit (born 20 May 1978 in Paris) is a French rally and rallycross driver, and a professional skier who was four times world champion in freeriding (1999, 2002, 2006 and 2007).

 Biography

-He made his professional motorsport debut in the French Rally Cup driving a Citroën Saxo, and after a successful season in 2003 he became an official Citroën driver.
+Chicherit made his professional motorsport debut in the French Rally Cup driving a Citroën Saxo, and after a successful season in 2003, he became an official Citroën driver.
 In 2006, after winning the 2005 Dakar Challenge, he attended his first Dakar Rally, driving a BMW X3, and won a stage on his way to finishing 9th in the final classification.

-In the 2009 Dakar Rally he suffered an accident while fighting in the general classification, and finished 9th.
+In the 2009 Dakar Rally, Chicherit suffered an accident while fighting in the general classification, and finished ninth.